wiebkwhat/wiebkwhat/README.md

 Hello, I'm **Wiebke Grieshop (she/her)**, a Graphic Designer, Developer & Internet Explorer from Hamburg.
-Focusing on graphic and web design, I graduated from [ Klasse Digitale Grafik](https://digitale-grafik.com/)at the HfbK Hamburg.
+Focusing on graphic and web design, I graduated from [ Klasse Digitale Grafik](https://digitale-grafik.com/) at the HfbK Hamburg.